Kong/docs.konghq.com/docs/vale.md

 - `vale.ini`: This is the main configuration file for Vale.
 For information on how this file works, [the official documentation](https://docs.errata.ai/vale/config) contains detailed information about this file.
 - `spelling.yml`: This file contains the rules for enforcing spelling.
 It inherits `dictionary.txt` and sets the `level` value to `error`.
 This setting will cause a build to fail.
 - `dictionary.txt`: This file is where you can add words that should be ignored by the dictionary.
-This file is case sensitive, and ordered alphabetically in ascending order.
+This file is case **in-sensitive**, and ordered alphabetically in ascending order.
 - `Terms.yml`: This file is used for specific cases where the word may be spelled correctly, but incorrectly capitalized in the case of a company or product name.
 - `vale_linter.yml`: This file contains the GHA workflow.